jamie-anson/MIse-en-place/mise-en-place-output/context-cards/styledViews.md

 ### `getStyledMdViewerWebviewContent`

-**Summary:** This function takes markdown content as input and returns a string of styled HTML content for a webview.
+**Summary:** This function takes a markdown content string and returns a styled HTML content for a webview.

 **Signature:** `function getStyledMdViewerWebviewContent(markdownContent: string): string`